-The foregoing is not a complete description of the terms of the Agreement.
+The foregoing is not a complete description of the Agreement.
 For a further description of the Agreement, including a copy of the Agreement, please see our Current Report on Form 8-K that we filed with the SEC on November 12, 2013.